AdhamMahgoub/Embedded_Systems_KS/labs/unit2/Readme.txt

-/*		This Folder will contain the labs covered in the Lecture Vidoes	*/
+/*		This Folder will contain the labs covered in the Lecture Vidoes (unit 2)  	*/